I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportregistryreadadapterkey.md

 ## -description
-<p>The <b>StorPortRegistryReadAdapterKey</b> routine is called by the miniport driver to read the hardware or device registry adapter keys located in registry at HKLM/CurrentControlSet/Enum/&lt;Instance path&gt;/DeviceParameters/... these keys are read from in the <a href="NULL">INF DDInstall.HW Section</a>.</p>
+<p>The <b>StorPortRegistryReadAdapterKey</b> routine is called by the miniport driver to read the hardware or device registry adapter keys located in registry at HKLM/CurrentControlSet/Enum/&lt;Instance path&gt;/DeviceParameters/... these keys are read from in the <a href="devinst.inf_ddinstall_hw_section">INF DDInstall.HW Section</a>.</p>

 ## -syntax